playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `A`, `B`, `C`, `D`, `E`, `F`

-If we reflect these numbers in a single digit (1 number column), the biggest number we can reflect is `F`: `15`.
+Using just a single digit (or, phrased in another way: A single number column), the biggest number we can represent is `F`, or `15` in decimal.

 This is similar to how the biggest number we can represent with a single digit in decimal is `9`.